JaLalSaa/css15x15-challenge/README.md

 ## 🧪 Bonus Ideas (optional later)

-- Add JS enhancements to some components
+- Add JavaScript enhancements to some components.
-- Make a CodePen collection
+- Create a CodePen collection of all projects.
-- Convert this to a portfolio section
+- Turn this into a portfolio section later.

+---

+## 📜 License

+This project is licensed under the **MIT License** — meaning:

+- You can copy, modify, and use it freely.
+- You **cannot** submit pull requests or open forks, as this is a personal reference challenge.
+- Attribution is appreciated but not required.

+See the [LICENSE](LICENSE) file for more details.

 ---

 > Stay consistent, stay creative 🌱